JustinLloyd/retro-chores/ReadMe.md

 A user connects to the web server running on the activity center using their computer or smartphone, and through a simple task interface, edits, adds or removes tasks/chores to be done.

-The kind of tasks that it tracks are simple ones such as "empty the trash cans" or"move the laundry along" or "water the plants."
+The kind of tasks that it tracks are simple ones such as "empty the trash cans" or "move the laundry along" or "water the plants."
 Chores you know you need to do on a regular basis to act as a functional adult, but may procrastinate on due to ADD/ADHD or "just don't wanna/just don't feel like it."

-Tasks can be set up to be one shots on a particular date, though generally the activity center isn't for that.
+Tasks can be set up to be one-shots on a particular date, though generally the activity center isn't for that.
 Tasks can be set up to repeat every day, e.g. water the basil, with a window of time when they need to be addressed, e.g. 9AM every morning.
 Tasks can be set up to repeat every X days or every Tuesday (because Tuesday is trash collection day) or every N days (water the rosemary every four days).
 Tasks are the automatic reminder to do something, a visual indicator